Muscle Recovery: 14 Proven Ways To Bounce Back

 Your training program shouldn’t leave you feeling sore for days on end after each workout.
 Ideally, any resistance training program will gradually increase the intensity of each workout, within your limits.

 By applying the principle of progressive overload, you will continually challenge your body without pushing it beyond its current threshold.
+This involves regular adjustments to your workout volume, intensity, density and frequency.

 Listen to your body